Malayalam actor ND Prasad found hanging from a tree outside his residence - ExBulletin

 Malayalam actor ND Prasad found hanging from a tree outside his residence

-On June 25, the actor hanged himself from the tree in front of his residence.
-Reportedly, the actor was having family issues and was disturbed and upset that his wife had abandoned him for certain reasons.

-Police officials said his wife stayed away from him for a few months and he was bothered for a few days because of it.
+According to a story in the New Indian ExpressPrasad’s suicide may have been motivated by family issues.

+“He was struggling with various domestic and mental problems.
+In addition, his wife had not seen him for a few months.
+In the days leading up to his death, he seemed to have been discouraged,” according to a police officer.

-Prasad was also under the police scanner for drug use.
-In 2021 he was arrested for possession of synthetic drugs (2.5g hash oil and 15g Ganja).
+Prasad has previously been charged with drug use.
+Prasad was arrested by the Excise Agency in 2021 for possession of synthetic narcotics (2.5g hash oil and 15g Ganja).
+Additionally, he was found to be in possession of lethal weapons.

+After an autopsy, doctors handed over ND Prasad’s mortal remains to his family members on June 26.

+In movies like Iba and Karmani, ND Prasad played important roles.
+In the movie Action Hero Biju, Nivin Pauly played the lead role and he played the antagonist.

 Sources